CIRUS-LAB/Btech-Resources/README.md

 # Btech-Resources

-This repository contains a complete set of resources for Btech Students Use the table of contents icon on the top left corner of this document to get to a specific section of this guide quickly.
+This repository contains a complete set of all Powerpoint Presentations we created during our Btech course.
+Use the table of contents icon on the top left corner of this document to get to a specific section of this guide quickly.

 ## Contributions